-If the total number of missing data points become equal to or greater than the “minimum specified missing number of the Time Series Data” specified in missingData condition over before the timer expires, a NOTIFY request shall be sent with the missingDataList and currentMissingDataNr included in the NOTIFY request.
+If the total number of missing data points become equal to or greater than the "minimum specified missing number of the Time Series Data" specified in missingData condition over before the timer expires, a NOTIFY request shall be sent with the missingDataList and currentMissingDataNr included in the NOTIFY request.
 The missing data points counter is reset back to 0 and counting resumes while the timer continues to run (since it did not expire).
-Initiating NOTIFY request to report missing data points, as well as counter reset, shall follow the same logic described above until such time as the timer expires (see next bullet for behavior when the timer expires).
+Initiating NOTIFY request to report missing data points, as well as counter reset, shall follow the same logic described above until such time as the timer expires (see next bullet for behaviour when the timer expires).

-If the total number of missing data points do not exceed the “minimum specified missing number of the Time Series Data” specified in missingData condition over at timer expiry, a NOTIFY Request shall not be sent with the missing datapoints and the timer is restarted, and the missing data points counter is rest back to 0.
+If the total number of missing data points do not exceed the "minimum specified missing number of the Time Series Data" specified in missingData condition over at timer expiry, a NOTIFY Request shall not be sent with the missing datapoints and the timer is restarted, and the missing data points counter is rest back to 0.